An Open Registry

 Learn about the NFC and BLE microchips and how to get them.

-Add microchips to your products and register them to the Open Protocol for IoE.
+Add microchips to your products and register them to the Open Registry for IoE.

 See how brands and developer can build interactivity with microchips.